 West Virginia sports betting made plenty of news in recent weeks.
 That includes the closing of two live sportsbooks and the legalization of online gaming.
 The state’s sole mobile wagering option then went away completely.
 What’s it like on the ground with this new expansion of sports betting in the state?

 Certainly, mobile bettors have had some real setbacks.
-PlayWV.com spoke with a couple of Mountain State sports bettors about how things were going and where they think mobile sports betting is headed.
+PlayWV.com spoke with a couple of Mountain State sports bettors about how things were going and where they think sports betting apps are headed.

 WV has mobile sports betting blues